Personalized Advocacy For Over Two Decades In Missoula

 • How parties will claim kids for tax purposes

-In ideal circumstances, the parties will reach property and parenting agreements that are filed with the Court.
-Also, they can sign and file an affidavit requesting that the Court issue a decree of dissolution without a court hearing.
-Then, the judge signs the decree of dissolution that is provided by the attorney, and the case is conclude without going to court.
+In ideal circumstances, the parties will reach property and parenting agreements that are filed with the court.
+Also, they can sign and file an affidavit requesting that the court issue a decree of dissolution without a court hearing.
+Then, the judge signs the decree of dissolution that is provided by the attorney, and the case is concluded without going to court.

-To discuss any family law issue in an initial consultation with Missoula divorce attorney, Angela Zielinski PLLC, Attorney at Law, call 406-203-3463 or email the firm.
+To discuss any family law issue in an initial consultation with a Missoula divorce attorney, call my firm, Angela Zielinski PLLC, Attorney at Law, at 406-203-3463 or email me.